Contents

 -

-Documents to prepare: You will have to bring one passport photo, a DS-160 confirmation page, a passport, and a receipt of the visa fee payment.
-If you are traveling, you should include supporting records including proof of funds or an itinerary.
+Prepare documents: You will have to bring one passport photo, a DS-160 confirmation page, a passport, and a receipt of the visa fee payment.
+If you are traveling, you should include supporting records, including proof of funds and an itinerary

 -